All About Pilaf… How It Originated In Persia, The Best Way Of Making It, And How To Achieve The Elusive Tahdig

 …… Yashim selected several small, firm onions.
 He peeled and sliced them on the block, first one way and then another….
 The rice had gone clear so he threw in a handful of currants and another of pine nuts, a lump of sugar and a big pinch of salt.
 He took down a jar from the shelf and helped himself to a spoonful of oily tomato paste which he mixed into a tea glass of water.
 He drained the glass into the rice, with a hiss and plume of steam.
 He added a pinch of dried mint and ground some pepper into the pot and stirred the rice, then clamped on a lid and moved the pot to the back of the stove….”

-You can effectively follow the actions of Jason Goodwin’s nineteen century Ottoman detective Yashim, or you can limit yourself to boiling the (rinsed if you can be bothered) rice for several minutes in water and then draining and seasoning it.
+You can do the same as Yashim, or you can limit yourself to boiling the (rinsed if you can be bothered) rice for several minutes in water and then draining and seasoning it.
 Melt butter in a new pan and add cardamom pods, a cinnamon stick, several filaments of saffron, and a couple of strips of lemon peel (minus the white pith).
 For more specific quantities and times follow this link.

 You can achieve the same attractive yellow, golden look for the rice less expensively by substituting turmeric for the saffron, or by putting a little sugar in the pan first, allowing it to caramelise and then adding the boiling water and rice.